-Massage is an effective way to relieve pain, increase circulation, break down scar tissue, ease stress and anxiety, and relax muscles.
+Massage therapy is an effective way to relieve pain, increase circulation, break down scar tissue, ease anxiety, and relax muscles.
 The health benefits of massage are clear, but sometimes the service menu isn’t.

-With hundreds of different types of massages to choose from, how can you narrow it down?
-Let’s break down 10 of the most popular types of massages so you can identify exactly what fits your needs.
+With so many different types of massages to choose from, how can you narrow it down?
+Let’s break down 10 of the most popular methods of massage so you can identify what best fits your needs.

 Relaxation And Stress Relief

 These are some of the most common massages that work well for people who are looking for overall relaxation and tension release.

 This is the most common type of massage.
 It consists of long, slow strokes, muscle kneading and rolling, deep pressure applied to a specific spot with the knuckles or fingers, and rhythmic tapping (like a karate chop).
 Swedish massage warms up the muscles to release toxins and tension.

 Best for: Your first massage, stress relief, relaxing tense muscles, couples massage

 With a hot stone massage, smooth, hot stones are placed on your body and are also used to massage you.
 The heat helps release tension in your back and shoulders and loosen your muscles so they can be massaged more effectively.

 Best for: Releasing tension in very tight muscles, relaxation